gtumedei/irs-project/docs/report.md

 - Implement all the features of the default firmware that are common among the different controllers we are going to implement, to avoid code duplication
 - Declare an `autoMode` function that the final controller has to implement with the actual behaviors of the robot

-#### Makeblock library bug
+**Makeblock library bug**

-Importing the Makeblock library multiple times and compiling the code shows an error in the output related to multiple definitions of the variable specifying the mBot Board's GPIO Map.
-This is because the definition is placed in the `MeMCore.h` file, that as all headers should only contain declarations.
+Importing the Makeblock library more than once and compiling the code shows an error in the output, related to multiple definitions of the variable specifying the mBot Board's GPIO Map.
+This is because the definition is placed in the `MeMCore.h` file, that, as all headers, should only contain declarations.
 To avoid having to worry about this bug, it was sufficient to move the definition to a `.cpp` file.
 We uploaded the modified library to [https://github.com/gtumedei/irs-project/releases/download/0.0.0/Makeblock-Libraries-master.zip](https://github.com/gtumedei/irs-project/releases/download/0.0.0/Makeblock-Libraries-master.zip)

-#### Refactoring the default firmware
+**Refactoring the default firmware**

 Starting from the single file that composes the basic firmware provided by Makeblock, we have divided its features into the following files:
 - `BuiltinButton.cpp`: handles the button on the motherboard (used to change from automatic to manual mode and vice versa)